faizilham/msc-thesis/main/ch4_simple_model.typ

   &evalentry(p) &&= evalexit(p)\
 $ <eq:BackwardPreFunc>

 The next case is the variable access expression `$e = x`, where the utilization of expression label $e$ is propagated to variable $x$.
 We use meet operation to make sure that if $x$ is already utilized in the current path, it should remain so.
 The last cases are the variable declaration and assignment `(var) x := $e`.
-It is quite similar with the variable access expression, but with resetting the utilization of $x$ to $top$.
-This is because any values assigned prior to this node is "hidden" by the current assignment and cannot be traced to any future `utilize`, therefore the utilization status is unknown.
+It is quite similar to the variable access expression, but with resetting the utilization of $x$ to $top$.
+This is because any values assigned prior to this node are "hidden" by the current assignment and cannot be traced to any future `utilize`, therefore the utilization status is unknown.

 The analysis runs for a single pass of transfer functions evaluation.
 This means a loop will be analyzed like an if statement, that is either the loop never runs or runs exactly once.
-This is because for utilization analysis, we only need to determine whether a value is utilized at least once.
+This is because, for utilization analysis, we only need to determine whether a value is utilized at least once.
 Based on the program state at function start, the analysis produces the set of warnings as follows.

 $
   "Warnings" = {f | f in "Cons" and evalentry(mono("start"))(f) leqsq.not "UT" }
 $

 @lst:BackwardExample shows the example of the resulting states of the backward analysis.
 In this example, the analysis determines that, based on the abstract program state at the start of the function ($s_10$), the creation call $C_2$ is always utilized (UT) while $C_1$ is sometimes not utilized ($top$).
-Therefore, it should only gives warning on $C_1$. $C_1$ utilization is $top$ because of variable $a$, which also has $top$ utilization status.
+Therefore, it should only give a warning on $C_1$. $C_1$ utilization is $top$ because of variable $a$, which also has $top$ utilization status.
 Notice that in some states, like $s_3$ and $s_5$, the variable $a$ is marked as utilized.
 However, it is only marked as utilized on some of the conditional branches but not all of them.
 As a result, when the branches' states merged as $s_4$ and $s_6$, the utilization of $a$ remains as $top$.

 #listing("Example of backward analysis states")[
 ```kotlin